Search This Blog

 1886 - starts their Slate Club.

-1891 - Charlotte Rose.
+1891 - Charlotte Rose, as above.
 Son William is a barman here.
-Note it looks like this pub perhaps briefly changed its name to the Prince Albert in the 1880s.
+Note it looks like this pub perhaps briefly changed its name to the Prince Albert in the 1880s, the name of a (by then gone) former next door licensed premises.
 See below.

 1901- Mrs Charlotte Rose